soyjubilado/AdventOfCode/2025/README.md

   - Day 3: Recursion isn't always more succint.
   - Day 4: Easy isn't always clean.
+  - Day 7: Using closures to avoid global variables.
+Also, some weird idiosyncracies with adding tuples to sets.

 ## Notes On Individual Days